Scotland during the Roman Empire: Historical

 The Romans' part in the clearances of the once extensive Caledonian forest remains a matter of debate.
 That these forests were once considerably more extensive than they are now is not in dispute, but the timing and causes of the reduction are.
-The 16th-century writer Hector Boece believed that the woods in Roman times stretched north from Stirling into Atholl and Lochaber and was inhabited by white bulls with "crisp and curland mane, like feirs lionis".
-Later historians such as Patrick Fraser Tytler and William Forbes Skene followed suit as did the 20th-century naturalist Frank Fraser Darling.
+The sixteenth-century writer Hector Boece believed that the woods in Roman times stretched north from Stirling into Atholl and Lochaber and was inhabited by white bulls with "crisp and curland mane, like feirs lionis".
+Later historians such as Patrick Fraser Tytler and William Forbes Skene followed suit as did the twentieth-century naturalist Frank Fraser Darling.
 Modern techniques, including palynology and dendrochronology suggest a more complex picture.
 Changing post-glacial climates may have allowed for a maximum forest cover between 4000 and 3000 BC and deforestation of the Southern uplands, caused both climatically and anthropogenically, was well underway by the time the legions arrived.
-Extensive analyses of Black Loch in Fife suggest that arable land spread at the expense of forest from about 2000 BC until the 1st-century Roman advance.
+Extensive analyses of Black Loch in Fife suggest that arable land spread at the expense of forest from about 2000 BC until the first-century Roman advance.
 Thereafter, there was re-growth of birch, oak and hazel for a period of five centuries, suggesting the invasions had a very negative impact on the native population.
 The situation outside the Roman-held areas is harder to assess, but the long-term influence of Rome may not have been substantial.

 The archaeological legacy of Rome in Scotland is of interest, but sparse, especially in the north.
 Almost all the sites are essentially military in nature and include about 650 km of roads.
 Overall, it is hard to detect any direct connections between native architecture and settlement patterns and Roman influence.
 Elsewhere in Europe, new kingdoms and languages emerged from the remnants of the once-mighty Roman world.
 In Scotland, the Celtic Iron Age way of life, often troubled, but never extinguished by Rome, simply re-asserted itself.
 In the north the Picts continued to be the main power prior to the arrival and subsequent domination of the Scots of Dalriada.
 The Damnonii eventually formed the Kingdom of Strathclyde based at Dumbarton Rock.
-South of the Forth, the Cumbric speaking Brythonic kingdoms of Yr Hen Ogledd (English: "The Old North") flourished during the 5th–7th centuries, later supplanted by Anglo-Saxon settlement and the formation of Northumbria in the land between the Humber and the River Forth.
+South of the Forth, the Cumbric speaking Brythonic kingdoms of Yr Hen Ogledd (English: "The Old North") flourished during the fifth to seventh centuries, later supplanted by Anglo-Saxon settlement and the formation of Northumbria in the land between the Humber and the River Forth.

 The most enduring Roman legacy may be that created by Hadrian's Wall.
 Its line approximates the border between modern Scotland and England and it created a distinction between the northern third and southern two-thirds of the island of Great Britain that plays a part in modern political debate.
 This is probably coincidental however, as there is little to suggest its influence played an important role in the early Medieval period after the fall of Rome.